walb-linux/walb-tools/doc/overview.md

   - **walb-archive**: manage backup data and replicate them to another archive host.

 There are also many undocumented executables in `binsrc/`.
-They are mainly for test and debug.
+They are used mainly for test and debug.

 ## Functionalities

 - Backup and asynchronous replication of walb devices.
-- Proxies are available that stores wlogs temporarily so that each walb storage need not allocate a large log space.
+- Utilization of log spaces of walb devices using proxies.
-- Archive data are managed by lvm volumes and snapshots.
+- Archive data management with lvm volumes and snapshots.
 - Diff data consolidation and compression.
   - automatically remove the logical overlapped IOs.
   - automatically compress/uncompress the diff data.

-## Archivectre
+## Architecture

+Several server layouts are available for several purposes for:

+- data availability.
-- Flexible settings
+- system availability.
-  - Backup/replication only or both.
-  - Single backup host for simplicity or multiple hosts for availability.
+- operations of both backup and remote repication together.

 ## Protocols